WasmEdge/docs/docs/build-and-run/docker_wasm.md

   michaelirwin244/wasm-example
 ```

-Here, we noticed  two new flags.
+Here, you may notice that we have two new flags.
 * `--runtime=io.containerd.wasmedge.v1` – This informs the Docker engine that we want to use the Wasm containerd shim instead of the standard Linux container runtime.
 * `--platform=wasi/wasm32` – This specifies the architecture of the wasi/wasm32 image we want to use.
 By leveraging a Wasm architecture, you don’t need to build separate images for the different machine architectures.
 The WasmEdge takes care of the final step of converting the Wasm binary to machine instructions.